Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 ### What is pagination?

-The most common method of accessing your Node is through a [remote shell](/validate/validator/ssh-keys).
+The most common method of accessing your node is through a [remote shell](/validate/validator/ssh-keys).
 When we issue a command within our remote shell, the output of a command may extend past the height of the terminal window.
 In this case, nodectl will "page" the output by pausing when the output printed to the screen reaches the height of the window, before needing to scroll.

 It will offer you the option to quit or continue.